RossignolVincent/ESGIWordBox/README.md

 * **wire** to manage the connections between all the components
 * **esp8266** for the Arduino card

+## What we tried and what issues we faced

+* Mozzi : We had difficulties to work with the Mozzi library and the ESP8266.
+We need more time to investigate this solution.
+Moreover, Mozzi isn't working well with WiFi.
+* File format : Mozilla is exporting audio files in .ogg and our library is reading .mp3 files.
+We need to find an ogg-mp3 converter.
+* Broswer : Chrome is blocking the microphone access if the website is not in HTTPS.

 ## How does it work ?

 At the start, the Arduino card **create a WiFi network** :